anukul-kumar/react-copy-mailto/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
+You can copy recipients' emails by clicking on the recipient drop down button when viewing emails in draft folder (i.e. before you start editing an email) and then long press on an email address to copy it.

 [![npm version](https://badge.fury.io/js/react-copy-mailto.svg)](https://badge.fury.io/js/react-copy-mailto) ![npm bundle size](https://img.shields.io/bundlephobia/minzip/react-copy-mailto)